Mario Umana Academy

 • Advanced Work Classes for eligible students in grade 6

-• Special Education: program for students with intellectual impairment, K2-grade 8; program for students with learning disabilities, grades 6 to 8.
+• Special Education: program for students with intellectual impairment, K2-grade 8

-• Alliance for Inclusion & Prevention, American Student Assistance GEAR-UP, America SCORES soccer, Boston Public Health Commission, East Boston Neighborhood Health Center, Latino Society of Engineers and Scientists, Harvard Rally, Tenacity, Waypoint Adventure, ZUMIX music.
+• Alliance for Inclusion & Prevention, American Student Assistance GEAR-UP, America SCORES soccer, Boston Public Health Commission, East Boston Neighborhood Health Center, Mass InsightEducation, Harvard Rally, Tenacity, Waypoint Adventure, Young Audiences, and ZUMIX music.

 Before and after school programs in our building: